nickgandrud/souvenir-radio/README.md

 Alpha version of site: The website will host a continuous stream of mixes that have been already broadcasted.
 The mixes will be stored in

 The next step will be to maintain a json file that has the name of the radio shows, description and Djs.
 I think that I can maintain the images of the stations in azuracast.

-Two test radio shows:
-DJ: User 1 -  Name: Souvenir Shop - Description: Welcome.
-This is a test for the description.
-DJ: User 2 - Name : Souvenir Shop 2 - 	Shop - Test 2